SamerAl-khateeb/MastodonDataCollection/README.md

 Need to run this code everyday if you want to get trending hashtags everyday.

 ### Input and Output
-No input, the output will be a CSV file called **TrendingHashtagsOutput.csv** containing the top 20 daily trending hashtags on Mastodon.
+No input, the output will be a CSV file called **TrendingHashtagsOutputDateOfTheDay.csv** containing the top 20 daily trending hashtags on Mastodon.

+## getDataByHashtags.py
+This script is used to collect data based on searched hashtag (or list of hashtags)

+### Input and Output
+Input: a hashtag or a list of hashtags

+Output: the output will be a CSV file called **TrendingHashtagsOutputDateOfTheDay.csv** containing info collected for each hashtag